jorisroovers/gitlint/docs/user_defined_rules.md

 # User Defined Rules
 _Introduced in gitlint v0.8.0_

-Gitlint supports the concept of user-defined rules: the ability for users to write your own custom rules that are executed when gitlint is.
+Gitlint supports the concept of user-defined rules: the ability for users to write their own custom rules in python.

 In a nutshell, use ```--extra-path /home/joe/myextensions``` to point gitlint to a ```myextensions``` directory where it will search for python files containing gitlint rule classes.